nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/mug_cake.md

 ---

 This is a recipe for a basic yellow mug cake.
+It might be a bit dry but it is perfect when you want cake in under five minutes.
-Feel free to add fruits, lemon juice/zests, chocolate chunks or anything else really to make it fancy!
+Feel free to add fruits, lemon juice/zests, chocolate chunks, or anything else really, to make it fancy!

 ## Ingredients (one bowl of cake):